© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of medieval hall 130m south of Manor Farm is a scheduled monument protected by Historic England under reference 1018133.
 View the official record →

-The site of a medieval hall located 130 metres south of Manor Farm is a scheduled ancient monument in Yorkshire representing domestic architecture of the medieval period.
+The site of a medieval hall situated approximately 130 metres south of Manor Farm in Yorkshire is a scheduled ancient monument of medieval date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018133.

 Site of medieval hall 130m south of Manor Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018133.